 There are various factors to be considered from the basic electrochemistry point of view in designing suitable and viable fuel cells.
 However from a general point of view, the list of various factors that must be considered in devising electrochemical devices is given in Table 2.
 In this table the factors are given in the first column and the options and variables possible for experimentation are listed in the second column.
 Though most of the possible options are given in second column, it is possible other options also may be possible.
 The ones given are the most probable ones.
 Table 2.
 The factors and options available for experimentation in electrochemical devices

-Factors Parameters or options for consideration Goal Analysis; Thermodynamics; Kinetics; Mechanism Synthesis Working electrode Material of choice; Shape of the electrode; Size of the electrode; Rotation required or not?
-Pretreatment of the electrode- necessary or not Ionic phase Solvent; Analyte concentration; Product present or not Out-gassing is required or not Other electrode Spacing between electrodes; Reference or reaction; Junction potentials; Quasi reference Supporting electrolyte Is there a need for one?
+Factors Parameters or options for consideration Goal Analysis; Thermodynamics; Kinetics; Mechanism Warling alastrada Syllulesis Material of chainer, Share of the alastro der Size of the working electrode Material of choice, Shape of the electrode, Size of the electrode; Rotation required or not?
+Pretreatment of the electrode- necessary of not Ionic phase Solvent; Analyte concentration; Product present or not Out-gassing is required or not Other electrode Spacing between electrodes; Reference or reaction; Junction potentials; Quasi reference Supporting electrolyte Is there a need for one?
 Should one use excess of this?
 Choice of supporting electrolyte; Has the supporting electrolyte be buffered?
 Perturbation Potential; Current; Singe or both directions; Repetitive Applied wave form Step, ramp, pulse, square wave, ac or combination Time resolution Equilibrium; Steady state; Transient ;Frequency domain Capacitive current Should it be minimized?
-Should it be ignored?
+Should it be ignored ?
 Should it be blank subtracted Ohmic polarization Should it be ignored?
-Should it be compensated?
-Should it be measured and modeled.
-Activation polarization Is it reversible; Is it quasi-reversible; Is it irreversible Concentration Diffusion controlling; Migration controlling polarization Convection controlling Chemistry Homogeneous system; Ion pairing occurs or not Predictive modeling Analytical model; Numerical model; Simulation model Comparison of theory Intuitively; Overlay; By data processing; Plot the data and experiment with normalization
+Should it be compensated? - Should it be measured and modeled.
+Activation polarization Is it reversible; Is it quasi-reversible; Is it irreversible Concentration Diffusion controlling; Migration controlling polarization Convection controlling Chemistry Homogeneous system ; Ion pairing occurs or not Predictive modeling Analytical model; Numerical model; Simulation model Comparison of theory Intuitively; Overlay; By data processing; Plot the data and experiment with normalization